 1654.
-SHRI U. R. KRISHNAN: Will the Minister of PETROLEUM, CHEMICALS AND FERTILIZERS be pleased to state;
+SHRI U. R. KRISHNAN: Will the Minister of PETROLEUM, CHE-MICALS AND FERTILIZERS be pleased to state:

-(a) the names of the countries with which the Oil and Natural Gas Commission is collaborating at present for oil exploration work inside and outside the country; an<j
+(a) the names of the countries with which the Oil and Natural Gas Commission is collaborating at present for oil exploration work inside and outside the country; and

-(b) what are the terms and cendi-tions entered into with each country in this regard?
+(b) what are the terms and conditions entered into with each country i_n this regard?

 THE MINISTER OF PETROLEUM, CHEMICALS AND FERTILIZERS (SHRI P. C. SETHI): (a) ONGC is collaborating at present for oil exploration work inside India with the USSR only.
-There is no collaboration in oil exploration at present with any country in ONGC's overseas operations.
-It is, however, carrying out drilling in Iraq under a job contract.
+There is no collaboration in oil exploration at present with any country in ONGC's over-It is, however. seas operations. carrying out drilling in Iraq under a job contract.

-(b) Under the protocol signed between India and USSR on 1.6.1979, the USSR has deputed 16 soviet experts to work with the Research institutes of the ONGC in the specific problems of deep exploratory drilling production and in preparation of a technoeconomic perspective plan.
-These experts are working on a monthly remuneration basis payable in accordance with the agreement between the Government of India and the USSR fo_r deptuation of soviet specialists % India for technical assistance.
+(b) Under the protocol signed between India and USSR on 1.6.1979, the USSR has deputed 16 soviet experts to work with the Research institutes of the ONGC in the specific problems of deep exploratory drilling production and in preparation of a techno-economic perspective plan.
+These experts are working on а monthly remuneration basis payable the agreement in accordance with between the Government of India and the USSR for deptuation of soviet specialists to India for technical assistance.

-Contracts have also been entered into with V/O Technoexport of the Soviet Union to carry out jointly with Indian experts seismic surveys in a part of West Bengal and for drilling a deep well at Rokhia in Tripura on payment of operating fees.
+Contracts have also been entered into with V/O Technoexport of the Soviet Union to carry out jointly to Questions with Indian experts seismic surveys in a part of West Bengal and for drilling a deep well at Rokhia in Tripura on payment of operating fees.